785pavan/isee2019-SPENDEMON/docs/_posts/2019-04-14-ISEE-2019-Team-Presentation.md

   ** Roles: **

 2. **SeyedBehnam Beladi :** In a world full of innovative ideas, app development is a wonderful tool to implement them.
-As person who always has new ideas, I believe learning how to make phone applications can be really useful.
+As person who always has new ideas, I believe learning how to make phone applications is a perfect way to developing them.
 It also opens up a door to new opportunities in my future career.

 3. **Pavan Kumar Kandapagari :** A guy with an insatiable thirst for knowledge and a soft spot for technology.
 My motivation behind this project is to produce an usable product along with testing the skills I have learnt in the previous semester.